Japan's LDP wins big in Upper House election after Abe's assassination

 "On the eve of the election, I campaigned to overcome terrorism without flinching or being cowed," Mr Sato said after his victory was assured.
 "I will go to Tokyo tomorrow to firmly report the results to former prime minister Abe."

-The gunman, Tetsuya Yamagami, 41, said he targeted Mr Abe in his belief that the former PM was linked to a "religious group" which his mother had joined, paying exorbitant dues that left his family bankrupt and broken.
+The gunman, Tetsuya Yamagami, 41, said he targeted Mr Abe in his belief that the former PM was linked to a "religious group" which his mother had joined.
+She paid exorbitant dues that left his family bankrupt and broken.
 Politicians condemned the killing as an "attack on democracy".

-The turnout, Sophia University political scientist Koichi Nakano told The Straits Times, suggested that the message that democracy was threatened had not resonated with many voters, whose apathy did not draw them to ballot boxes.
+The turnout, Sophia University political scientist Koichi Nakano told The Straits Times, suggested that the message that democracy was threatened had not resonated with many voters, who were not drawn out of their apathy to head to ballot boxes.

 Upper House elections are seen as a referendum on the sitting government.
 In 2007, with Mr Abe as PM, the LDP suffered a sound defeat that led to his resignation.